The year 2019 has come! What are your aspirations, plans, and goals for this year? Setting the right goals means you are halfway there!

-Once you’ve picked a brand name of your business and the name of your website, you have to register your domain name and any redirect URLs that might be relevant.
+Once you’ve picked the brand name of your business and the name of your website, you have to register your domain name and any redirect URLs that might be relevant.
 When you finally build your store, here is quite a time to have the design info you settled on.

 Whatever design you prefer it should be compatible with your e-commerce software.
 Before choosing your e-commerce shopping platform, think carefully about your business structure, website features, compatibility with different payment gateways, SEO-friendliness, etc.

 Launching your online store is much more than adding your items and content.
 You should also get your email marketing strategy set up.
 It’s absolutely important to get things done before driving the traffic to your site.
 Email marketing is crucial for getting conversions.
 Make sure you arranged everything to turn visitors into clients, namely upsells, thank you emails, and many others.
-The customer support is also essential for positive feedback and your excellent reputation.
+Customer support is also essential for the positive feedback and your excellent reputation.

 6. Attracting customers